 Entertainment is on a large screen housed in the seat in front of you, with generally logical controls and a decent selection of movies and TV shows, though United’s selections are generally less extensive than those on comparable Delta or American flights.

-If you want a truly premium experience, Delta One and American’s 3 cabin First Class product are better choices, while American’s Business Class has a slight advantage for having better lounges at JFK.
-But it’s hard to beat United’s 25,000 mile one way price for a P.S. award ticket and United’s schedule with the most flights to and from the West Coast of any carrier in New York.
+If you want a truly premium experience, Delta One and American’s 3 cabins First Class products are better choices, while American’s Business Class has a slight advantage for having better lounges at JFK.
+But it’s hard to beat United’s 25,000-mile one-way price for a P.S. award ticket and United’s schedule with the most flights to and from the West Coast of any carrier in New York.